 Welcome To Rockville Day One Recap: Defying a punishing heat wave, thousands of sonically starved rock fanatics descend upon Daytona.
-The following recap and ensuing photos are all by our columnist and photographer, Joel Barrios.
+This is the first in our daily recaps for the festival events, written and photographed by Joel Barrios

 Though always billed as a springtime event in one of the warmest conclaves of the continental United States, the premier Florida rock festival dubbed Welcome To Rockville could be likened to a small clump of snow that steadily grew into an avalanche.
 Beginning in 2011 as a single day event contained within the Metropolitan Park in Jacksonville and terminating by 10:00 pm to conform to city noise ordinances, it has since exploded into one of the largest music festivals in the country.
 Now based at the Daytona International Speedway and boasting a four day stretch with dozens of featured acts and attendance topping at over 100,000 and over a million online views via live stream on Twitch as of 2021, it would be quite an understatement to say that expectations for 2022’s reprise of said event are quite high.